json-schema-org/blog/pages/posts/fixing-json-schema-output.md

 - `foo` is required but missing
 - `baz` isn't allowed

-The current output has the same problems as the annotations output:
+The current error output has the same problems as the current annotations output:

 ```json
 {